Snowpiercer (2013) - Review

 Image: The Weinstein Company | I WIN!
 I CANNOT DIE!

 The fact is, Snowpiercer's writing is lazy.
-Everything that happens in the movie, happens for the sake of convenience, which probably explains why there are so many plot-holes.
+Everything that happens in the movie, happens for the sake of convenience, which probably explains why there are so many plot holes.
 Here are some examples.
-There's a lower class that is constantly put down by an upper-class because of course there is.
+There's a lower class that is constantly put down by an upper class because of course there is.
 The lower class eats crappy protein bars while the rich eat regular food because of course they do.
-What's the point to having a poor class?
-They say at some point how a low-class is necessary because of the steady stream of children available from the poor, but then, what of the rich?
+What's the point of having a poor class?
+They say at some point how a low class is necessary because of the steady stream of children available from the poor, but then, what of the rich?
 Are they sterile and thus need children from the poor class?
-Is there any point to that particular detail other than to make the correlation to the real world in how people in the lower-classes are multiplying more because of their lack of resources and sexual education?
+Is there any point to that particular detail other than to make the correlation to the real world in how people in the lower classes are multiplying more because of their lack of resources and sexual education?
 As soon as the film tries to answer one question, it creates five more.

 TL;DR (Conclusion)